Want a winning smile? With dental insurance, you can maintain your dental health without the exorbitant costs.

 MAJOR DENTAL

-As an adult, Medicare only covers the cost of dental treatment when it’s essential to protect your general health.
 The public health system may also cover the cost of dental work if it’s part of a Medicare approved treatment.
-For example, dental treatment required prior to radiation for oral cancer.
+For example, if dental treatment is required prior to radiation for oral cancer.

-Medicare may also cover the costs if you required hospitalisation following a dental-related procedure.
+Medicare may also cover the costs if you require hospitalisation following a dental-related procedure.
 For example, if you need to be admitted for treatment of an infection that developed after having a wisdom tooth extracted.
+Typically, Medicare will not pay for any follow-up dental treatment required once the general health condition has been resolved.
+The fees for specialists not related to the treated condition are also not covered.

 Are you eligible for the Child Dental Benefits Schedule?

 The CDBS may cover the cost of dental services in a public or private clinic such as examinations, cleaning, fillings, X-rays, root canals, extractions, partial dentures and fissure sealing.
-Orthodontic, cosmetic dental and treatments in a hospital are not covered under CDBS.

 To be eligible for the CDBS the child must:

-- Aged between 2 – 17 years old
+• Aged between 2 – 17 years old

-- Be eligible for Medicare
+• Be eligible for Medicare

-- Have received financial assistance from the Australian Government such as Family Tax Benefit A
+• Have received financial assistance from the Australian Government such as Family Tax Benefit A

 In most cases, if your child is eligible for the CDBS, you’ll be notified at the beginning of the year.